An explanation of ABC XYZ inventory analysis and why it adds value

 3. Sort the items by increasing coefficient of variation and accumulate the figures.

 4. Set the boundaries for each category.
+For example, safety stock levels, minimum reorder points and target service levels.

 With your ABC and XYZ categories identified, you can produce a matrix like the one below and assign each group.